wpeverest/everest-forms/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
-name: "\U0001F41E Bug report"
+name: "Bug report"
-about: Report a bug if something isn't working as expected in the core Everest Forms plugin.
-title: ''
-labels: ''
-assignees: ''
+about: Create a report to help us improve

 ---